 But the technology has now become more diverse and instead of just transplanting the hairs on the scalp, there’s a growing demand for a different type of surgery: beard transplants.

-Although a lesser problem than scalp hair loss, more and more men are starting to recognise that they don’t have to put up with a disappointing beard growth and can instead have a transplant.
+Although a lesser problem than scalp hair loss, more and more men of all ages are starting to recognise that they don’t have to put up with a disappointing beard growth and can instead have a transplant.
 We take a closer look at beard transplants, including what they are and their rise in popularity.

 The exact method depends on the consultant involves, but hairs are taken from elsewhere – often either under the chin or on the back of the head and transplanted individually into the problem area.

 A beard transplant is a painstaking business as each individual follicle must be placed one by one, ensuring that each one is lying in the right direction and neither too far nor too close to its neighbour.